AshleyF/brief/sandbox/Language/readme.md

 	            * | 3.141593 51.840000 // pi pushed
 	              | 162.860163         // multiply

 DEBATE 3: Related to #2, Recursive evaluation of `Secondaries` should be handled with exposed mechanics, supporting Brief-based debugging and (obviously) tail recursion.
-Prepending to a current `Continuation` works and I like ideas such as inserting debuggind words.
+Prepending to a current `Continuation` works and ideas such as inserting debuggind words are pretty slick.

-I have a still vague idea that a protocol between Brief "actors" could be streaming code.
-I also am inspired by the GreenArrays GA144 on which nodes start empty; listening on ports for code to execute.
+A vague idea forming is that a protocol between Brief "actors" could be streaming code.
+Inspiration comes from the GreenArrays GA144 on which nodes start empty; listening on ports for code to execute.
 The GA144 has a machanism to point the program counter at a port rather than at memory, reading and executing code as it streams in and instruction words with micronext may easily be used to fill memory with code coming in and jump to that.
-I want something similar.
 A Brief machine should start empty and be fed with code.
 This code should then also be able to be persisted and evaluated internally.

 DEBATE 4: Should we allow a hybrid of stored-program instruction and "streaming" instructions to the machine?